Concepts is an infinite, flexible creative tool for all your good ideas. Available on iOS, Windows and Android.

 The Art of Storyboarding

 Mimi Chao is a storyteller and illustrator with magical ideas that resonate with the deepest parts of our human experience.
-She uses Concepts to create storyboarding layouts when working on books or illustrating for clients, and we’re privileged to have her tell about her process in our interview.
+She uses Concepts to create storyboarding layouts when working on books or illustrating for clients, and we’re privileged to have her tell about her process in our interview. --The Concepts Team

-I am an illustrator and story-maker based in downtown Los Angeles.
+Mimi Chao - I am an illustrator and story-maker based in downtown Los Angeles.
 I’m passionate about storytelling and creating work that makes someone feel better or think deeper, but in a simple or light-hearted way.
 I am fascinated by many forms of design, technology, philosophy and nature, and a lot of that inspiration is reflected in what I do.

 My main focus these days is developing my studio, Mimochai.
 We create story-driven products that encourage wonder and adventure.
 We recently finished a successful Kickstarter campaign to produce our first storybook, Let’s Go Explore, which I’m really excited about!
 Our supporters helped raise nearly 400% of our goal, allowing us to explore animation and interactivity with the story.
 In addition, I do freelance creative work for clients ranging from story and character development to custom illustrations.

 Mimi adds drawings on top her photography for a series she calls “A Make Believe Reality.”

 What brought you to your illustration path and why did you decide to pursue it?